-Everything about Chateau Le Prieure St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Le Prieure St. Emilion with wine tasting notes and wine-with-food pairing tips.
+Learn all the best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Le Prieure History, Overview

 Chateau Le Prieure dates all the way back to 1696 when it went under the name of Cru des Cordeliers.
 The more modern era begins when what we know of as Chateau Le Prieure was purchased in 1897 by Joseph Brisson.
 Once that purchase was completed, he altered the name of the Bordeaux estate to Chateau Le Prieure.

 In 1998, the owners of Chateau Le Prieure conducted a complete renovation of the St. Emilion estate.
 This included rebuilding the wine-making facilities and replanting about 50% of their Right Bank vineyard.
 During the replanting, the amount of Cabernet Franc was increased to 25%, while the Merlot was reduced to 75%.

 They purchased nine, new, thermoregulated, stainless steel vats and sorting tables.
 The addition of these nine, new vats allowed Chateau Le Prieure to vinify on a parcel-by-parcel basis, which helped improve the quality of their wine.